ga-wdi-lessons/sinatra-rest/intro-and-params.md

 ## Intro (10 minutes)

 In unit 1, we learned all about HTML/CSS/JS, and the web.
-It was awesome, we got to spend our time building sweet apps and games like Hangman, Tower of Hanoi, etc.
+We got to spend our time building sweet apps and games like Hangman, Tower of Hanoi, etc.

 In this most recent unit, we learned about Ruby, an awesome language that can